loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_RATINGS.md

 Drag a `Questionnaire` process block to your chatflow and choose the question type `rating`.
 Than type your question into the question field.
 Click on the settings button on the process brick and choose the suitable ProCampaign Variable.

-### You need some key attribute in the chatflow to create a full review:
+### You need to integrate some variables in the chatflow to create a full review:

+  - A **sign up**
+  Use the sign up process block to get the email adress of the customers.
+This is required to tranfer a valid rating to ProCampaign.

   - A product to rate or review
   This can be identified through a fixed sources such as placing it on a product page.
 Use a `Variable`at the beginning of your flow to define your object.   **procampaign_rating_product** - `Variable` / `Questionnaire`